-Just off the Colon Plaza, straight east past the Pizzerella pizza parlor, Juan shows up to work every day.
+Just off Colon Plaza, straight east past the Pizzerella pizza parlor, Juan shows up to work every day.

 Juan’s items for sale include originals, but, also popular, are postcards he runs off in series of 100 and sells three for $10.00 U.S. His prints are of scenes one sees in the Zona Colonia – the Cathedral, the Plaza Espana, the Parque Colon, the Alcazar de Don Colon.

-I think of Carlos Paez Valario, the Uruguay artist and Roberto Ibarra, in Montevideo.
+I think of Carlos Paez Valario, the Uruguay artist ,and Roberto Ibarra, in Montevideo.

-I think of the Cerulean Gallery in Amarillo.
+I remember the Cerulean Gallery in Amarillo.

 Juan’s works are a combination of creative spirit tempered by the hands of a draftsman.

 The medium you work in makes demands and helps determine your process and product.